Electrical engineering: Photonics and optics

 Photonics and optics deals with the generation, transmission, amplification, modulation, detection, and analysis of electromagnetic radiation.
 The application of optics deals with design of optical instruments such as lenses, microscopes, telescopes, and other equipment that uses the properties of electromagnetic radiation.
-Other prominent applications of optics include electro-optical sensors and measurement systems, lasers, fiber optic communication systems, and optical disc systems (e.g. CD and DVD).
+Other prominent applications of optics include electro-optical sensors and measurement systems, lasers, fiber-optic communication systems, and optical disc systems (e.g. CD and DVD).
 Photonics builds heavily on optical technology, supplemented with modern developments such as optoelectronics (mostly involving semiconductors), laser systems, optical amplifiers and novel materials (e.g. metamaterials).

 Related disciplines

-Mechatronics is an engineering discipline which deals with the convergence of electrical and mechanical systems.
+Mechatronics is an engineering discipline that deals with the convergence of electrical and mechanical systems.
 Such combined systems are known as electromechanical systems and have widespread adoption.
 Examples include automated manufacturing systems, heating, ventilation and air-conditioning systems, and various subsystems of aircraft and automobiles.

 Electronic systems design is the subject within electrical engineering that deals with the multi-disciplinary design issues of complex electrical and mechanical systems.

 The term mechatronics is typically used to refer to macroscopic systems but futurists have predicted the emergence of very small electromechanical devices.
-Already, such small devices, known as Microelectromechanical systems (MEMS), are used in automobiles to tell airbags when to deploy, in digital projectors to create sharper images, and in inkjet printers to create nozzles for high definition printing.
+Already, such small devices, known as microelectromechanical systems (MEMS), are used in automobiles to tell airbags when to deploy, in digital projectors to create sharper images, and in inkjet printers to create nozzles for high definition printing.
 In the future it is hoped the devices will help build tiny implantable medical devices and improve optical communication.

-In Aerospace engineering and robotics, an example is the most recent electric propulsion and ion propulsion.
+In aerospace engineering and robotics, an example is the most recent electric propulsion and ion propulsion.